ni/measurement-plugin-python/CONTRIBUTING.md

-# Contributing to MeasurementLink Services Support for Python
+# Contributing to MeasurementLink Python Support

-Contributions to MeasurementLink Services Support for Python are welcome from all!
+Contributions to MeasurementLink Python Support are welcome from all!

-MeasurementLink Services Support for Python is managed via [git](https://git-scm.com), with the canonical upstream repository hosted on [GitHub](https://github.com/ni/measurement-services-python/).
+MeasurementLink Python Support is managed via [git](https://git-scm.com), with the canonical upstream repository hosted on [GitHub](https://github.com/ni/measurement-services-python/).
 The repo contains the necessary Python MeasurementLink templates and examples to call into the MeasurementLink Services.

-MeasurementLink Services Support for Python follows a pull-request model for development.
+MeasurementLink Python Support follows a pull-request model for development.
 If you wish to contribute, you will need to create a GitHub account, fork this project, push a branch with your changes to your project, and then submit a pull request.